ayomideEnoch/ayomideEnoch/README.md

 - 💬 Tinkering with interactions on <a href="https://codepen.io/ayomideEnoch"> Codepen</a> 🏓
 - 💬 Sharing updates on <a href="https://www.linkedin.com/in/ayomide-ibosiola/">LinkedIn</a> 💼

-<br>Some technologies I enjoy working with include ReactJS, Redux and GraphQL.<a href="https://stars.github.com/"> 🌟</a>
+<br>Some technologies I enjoy working with include VueJS, Vuex, ReactJS, Redux and GraphQL.<a href="https://stars.github.com/"> 🌟</a>

 Here are some ideas to get you started:

 - 🔭 I am currently doing amazing stuff with ...
-ReactJS & VueJS
+VueJS & ReactJS
 - 👯 I am looking to collaborate on ...
 Any Frontend Project
 - 🤔 I am looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything